MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADFineGrainedPasswordPolicy.md

 The lockout observation window must be smaller than or equal to the lockout duration for a password policy.
 Use the *LockoutDuration* parameter to set the lockout duration time.
+**Note:** Setting the lockout observation window to 0 realistically means that the window is too short to reasonably observe more than one password attempt, and therefore the account will not ever be locked out.

 Specify the time interval in the following format: